 These short films have a long, long history.
-Flickerfest has now been in existence for three decades, showcasing the best short films made internationally and playing an important role in global film culture by helping makers of short films reach an international audience.
+Now entering its fourth decade, Flickerfest showcases the best short films from at home and across the world, and plays an important role in global film culture by helping makers of short films reach an audience here in Australia and internationally.

-Two hundred films have been handpicked from 2,700 submissions and they'll compete for prizes including the Flickerfest Award for Best International Short Film, the Yoram Gross Award for Best International Animation, the Panasonic Lumix Award for Best Australian Short Film and the Flickerfest Award for Best Documentary.
-Winners in all of these categories will qualify for the Academy Awards and could well go on to win an Oscar.
+As an Academy® Qualifying short film festival, the shorts in competition at Flickerfest are vying for prizes including the Flickerfest Award for Best International Short Film, the Yoram Gross Award for Best International Animation, the Panasonic Award for Best Australian Short Film and the Flickerfest Award for Best Documentary.

 Flickerfest takes place January 21-30, 2022 and tickets are on sale here.